Last updated September 19, 2025.

 What is patch management?

 Patch management is the process of evaluating and applying software updates to systems.
-Vendors release patches to fix bugs, resolve security vulnerabilities, and implement new features.
-Patch management is an essential component in IT and cybersecurity management, ensuring that all systems are secure, running the latest version, and offering the best performance.
+It’s an essential component in IT and cybersecurity management, ensuring that all systems are secure, running the latest version, and offering the best performance.

-Whether you manage patches in-house or engage a trusted partner like Corsica, it’s important to follow a structured process to ensure success.
-That said, every environment is different, and some customization may be required to ensure stability and efficacy.
+You can manage patches in-house or engage a trusted partner like Corsica.
+Either way, it’s important to follow a structured process to ensure success.

 What risks arise from delaying critical security patches?

-Unpatched systems are at risk of exploitation by cyber criminals.
-Since patches are often announced publicly to a vendor’s customer base, criminals can use this information to identify vulnerabilities in unpatched systems.
-AI tools make it especially easy for threat actors to find systems that haven’t received a given patch.
+Cyber criminals can exploit unpatched systems.
+Since vendors often announce patches publicly, criminals can use this information to identify vulnerabilities in unpatched systems.
+AI tools make it easy for threat actors to find systems that haven’t received a given patch.

 Here are the most common risks associated with unpatched systems.

 - Ransomware.
-If hackers can gain unauthorized access to a system, they may be able to install ransomware and activate it before your team becomes aware of the issue.
+Hackers may be able to install ransomware and activate it before your team becomes aware of the issue.

 - Malware.
-Likewise, hackers can install malware if they can get access to a system through an unpatched vulnerability.
+Hackers can install malware if they can get access to a system through an unpatched vulnerability.

 - Data breaches.
-If hackers can get in, they can exfiltrate (steal) data from a system, potentially selling it on the black market or using it in further attacks.
+Hackers can exfiltrate (steal) data from a system.
+Then they can sell it on the black market or use it to launch another attack.

 - Supply chain attacks.
-If an unpatched system is integrated to a downstream system, hackers may be able to gain access to the downstream system after gaining access to the upstream system.
+Hackers may be able to gain access to a downstream system after gaining access to an upstream system.

 How do I implement an effective patch management policy?